Heliport

-A heliport is a small airport suitable for use by helicopters and some other vertical lift aircraft.
+A heliport is a small airport which has a helipad, suitable for use by helicopters, powered-lift craft, and other types of vertical-lift aircraft.

 Designated heliports typically contain one or more touchdown and liftoff areas and may also have limited facilities such as fuel or hangars.
 In some larger towns and cities, customs facilities may also be available.
+The broader term vertiport refers to take-off/landing sites for all aircraft landing vertically.

 Early advocates of helicopters hoped that heliports would become widespread, but they have become contentious in urban areas due to the excessive noise caused by helicopter traffic.

-In American use a heliport is defined as "an area of land, water, or structure used or intended to be used for the landing and takeoff of helicopters and includes its buildings and facilities if any."
-A heliport will consist of one or more helipads, which are defined as "a small, designated area, usually with a prepared surface, on a heliport, airport, landing/take-off area, apron/ramp, or movement area used for takeoff, landing, or parking of helicopters."
+In American use a heliport is defined as "an area of land, water, or structure used or intended to be used for the landing and takeoff of helicopters and includes its buildings and facilities if any".
+A heliport will consist of one or more helipads, which are defined as "a small, designated area, usually with a prepared surface, on a heliport, airport, landing/take-off area, apron/ramp, or movement area used for takeoff, landing, or parking of helicopters".

-In Canada the term heliport is legally only used for a certified aerodrome for helicopter use.
+In Canada the term heliport is legally only used for an aerodrome certified for helicopter use.

 Heliport airspace

-The airspace immediately surrounding the heliport is called the Primary Surface.
+The airspace immediately surrounding the heliport is called the primary surface.
 This area coincides in shape and size with the designated take-off and landing area.
 This surface is a horizontal plane equal to the elevation of the established heliport elevation.
-The Primary Surface is further broken down into three distinct regions.
-These are, the 'Touch-down and Lift-off' (TLOF) area, the 'Final Approach and Takeoff' (FATO) area and the 'Safety Area'.
+The primary surface is further broken down into three distinct regions: the touch-down and lift-off (TLOF) area, the final approach and takeoff (FATO) area, and the safety area.

-The TLOF is a load-bearing, generally paved area, normally centered in the FATO, on which the helicopter lands and / or takes off.
-The FATO is a defined area over which the pilot completes the final phase of the approach to a hover or a landing, and from which the pilot initiates take-off.
-The FATO elevation is the lowest elevation of the edge of the TLOF.
-The Safety Area is a defined area on a heliport surrounding the FATO intended to reduce the risk of damage to helicopters accidentally diverging from the FATO.
+The TLOF area is a load-bearing, generally paved area, normally centered in the FATO area, on which the helicopter lands or takes off.
+The FATO area is a defined area over which the pilot completes the final phase of the approach to a hover or a landing, and from which the pilot initiates take-off.
+The FATO area elevation is the lowest elevation of the edge of the TLOF area.
+The safety area is a defined area on a heliport surrounding the FATO area intended to reduce the risk of damage to helicopters accidentally diverging from the FATO area.